 If you're not currently employed, are you a student at BYU–Hawaii?

-- Computer kiosks are available to apply for jobs outside of the Human Resource Services Office in the Lorenzo Snow Administration Building or in the Aloha Center.
+- Computer kiosks are available to apply for jobs outside of the Human Resources office in the Lorenzo Snow Administration Building or in the Aloha Center.

 BYU–Hawaii does not unlawfully discriminate on the basis of race, national origin, age, color, sex, disability, veteran's status, or any other characteristic protected by local, state or federal laws, rules or regulations.
 BYU–Hawaii’s commitment to equal opportunity includes and applies to: